Aaron Judge Triple Crown Odds: Can Slugger Achieve Rare Feat?

 Aaron Judge Closing in Strong Fashion

-With his torrid September, when the Yankee outfielder has batted a blistering .423 with nine homers and 15 RBI, Judge has vaulted ahead of batting title contenders Luis Arraez of the Minnesota Twins and Xander Bogaerts of the Boston Red Sox.
+With his torrid September, when the Yankee outfielder batted a blistering .417 with 10 homers and 17 RBI, Judge gave himself a chance to win the batting crown.
 The last time a Yankee won the batting crown in a full season was in 1998 when Bernie Williams did it.
 A right-handed-hitting Yankee has not won the batting title since George “Snuffy” Stirnweiss in 1945.

 Judge led the AL in home runs in 2017 when he blasted 52.
 He is poised to set not only the Yankee franchise single-season record but also the AL mark.
 Many would consider his 60-home run season the first since Maris not to be tainted by steroid allegations.
 No Yankee has led the league in RBI since Curtis Granderson in 2011.